boydx/geosalad/PITCHME.md

 ---
 ## Dictionary
-An unordered collection of items that stored as key:value pairs separated by a comma and enclosed in curly brackets
+An unordered collection of items stored as key:value pairs separated by a comma and enclosed in curly brackets

 ---
 ```python